YinpeiDai/YinpeiDai.github.io/_pages/about.md

 My main interest is embodied AI.
 I am especially interested in human-robot dialogue systems, interactive navigation and language-conditioned manipulation.

 # News
+- [Aug.
+2025] 🎯 Our papar <a href="https://arxiv.org/abs/2508.08113" target="_blank">AimBot</a> is accepted to CoRL 2025!
+Let's equip your VLA models with scope reticles for more precise manipulation!
+Check out more details <a href="https://aimbot-reticle.github.io/" target="_blank">here</a>.
 - [Jan 2025] 🚀 Our paper <a href="https://rich-language-failure-recovery.github.io/" target="_blank">RACER</a> is accepted by ICRA 2025.
 It's a framework to train visuomotor policies with rich language instructions and failure recovery behaviors.
 - [Sep.
 2024] 🚀 Our paper <a href="https://arxiv.org/abs/2410.24218" target="_blank">Language-Teachable Decision Transformer</a> is accepted by EMNLP 2024!
 We trained RL agents that are more aligned with human instructions.
 - [Jan.
 2024] 🎉 Our papar <a href="https://arxiv.org/abs/2310.07968" target="_blank">ORION</a> is accepted to ICRA 2024!
 It's an agent-based system that enables human-robot interactive personalized navigation.
 Check out more details <a href="https://github.com/sled-group/navchat" target="_blank">here</a>.